-7. Admission:
+6. Admission:

-The admission in to the Integrated B.Tech- M.Tech (CS) programme is based on the rank secured by the candidate in a written test conducted by the University.
+The admission to the B.Tech.(CS) programme is based on the rank secured by the candidate in a written test conducted by the University.
 Minimum qualifying marks shall be 30% in Entrance Test.
 The written test will be of 100 marks.
 Ten seats will be admitted in second year through Lateral entry on merit basis in his/her qualifying examination.

-8. Lateral Entry into second year:
+7. Lateral Entry:

 This is an option to a candidate with the Polytechnic Diploma engineers with CSE/IT/Electrical and Electronics with minimum 50% marks in aggregate from any recognized university or institution.
-The admission will be based on the merit in the qualifying polytechnic diploma.
+The admission will be based on the merit in the qualifying diploma for all the students.

-- 9. Syllabus: Each theory or lab courses shall have prescribed syllabus approved by BOS from time to time, as per following prescriptions: - a.
-Theory Courses: Five (5) units largely based on ONE standard textbook and two Reference b.
-Lab Courses: At least TEN (10) individual generic assignments and ONE Mini-Project, to be prescribed by the concerned teacher and approved by HoD.
+- 8. Syllabus: Each theory or lab courses shall have prescribed syllabus approved by BOS from time to time, as per following prescriptions: - a.
+Theory Courses: Five (5) units largely based on ONE standard textbook and two Reference Books prescribed by the concerned teacher. - b.
+Lab Courses: At least TEN (10) individual generic assignments and ONE Mini-Project, to be prescribed by the concerned teacher and approved by Head of Department.